mjg1911/Walkapp/tasks-prd-workout-tracker.md

     * [ ] 3.5 Write xUnit tests for data storage logic
         * [ ] 3.5.a Test `RealmDataStorageService` methods for correctness.
         * [ ] 3.5.b Mock `IDataStorageService` for unit testing.
-    * [ ] 3.6 Integrate OpenStreetMap for Workout Locations
+    * [ ] 3.6 Integrate .NET MAUI Maps for Workout Locations
-        * [ ] 3.6.a Add an OpenStreetMap view to `WorkoutPage.xaml`.
+        * [ ] 3.6.a Add a .NET MAUI Map view to `WorkoutPage.xaml`.
-        * [ ] 3.6.b Use the user's location at the start of the workout to place the marker.
+        * [ ] 3.6.b Use the user's location at the start of the workout to place a pin on the map.
         * [ ] 3.6.c Save the workout location data in a simple JSON file.
         * [ ] 3.6.d Ensure the map integration aligns with the app's styling and accessibility features.